wessamfathi/tvguidedmissile/README.md

 ## Notes

-- Projectile control is more limited than player camera control.
+- Projectile handling is more limited than player handling.
 This is by design.
-- When the projectile is boosted, velocity increases but control decreases.
+- When the projectile is boosted, velocity increases but handling decreases.
 - Projectile has a life span of 5 seconds by default, after which it explodes automatically.

 ## Extras